qkzk/fm/development.md

 - [ ] menus refactor
   - [ ] open 2 menus at once
   - [ ] moving left shouldn't move right
-  - [ ] closing left shouldn't clear right
+  - [x] Fix: closing left menu shouldn't clear right
   - [ ] maybe use the same system as preview, create them on the fly
   - [ ] attach menus to tab, where they belong
   - [ ] leaving left menu shouldn't reset right menu